This information explains what phototherapy is and what to expect before, during, and after your procedure.

 Follow-up

-- You may need to follow-up with your dermatologist who is managing your skin condition, your ophthalmologist, and your doctor at MSK.
+- You may need to follow-up with your dermatologist who is managing your skin condition.
+You may also need to follow-up with your ophthalmologist, and your doctor at MSK.

 - Ask your doctors when you should schedule these appointments.